pixelcodeio/pixelcode/README.md

-# sketch-to-swift
+# pixelcode

 ## Directory Structure

 `plugin/`: Contains the sketch plugin

-`app/`: Contains the code for the core web-app
+`app/`: Contains the code for the core app

 ## Running Tests with Plugin